WordPress/gutenberg/packages/babel-plugin-import-jsx-pragma/README.md

 };
 ```

-_Note:_ `@wordpress/babel-plugin-import-jsx-pragma` is now included in `@wordpress/babel-preset-default` (default preset for WordPress development).
-If you are using it, you shouldn't need to include this plugin anymore in your Babel config.
+_Note:_ `@wordpress/babel-plugin-import-jsx-pragma` is included in `@wordpress/babel-preset-default` (default preset for WordPress development) starting from `v4.0.0`.
+If you are using this preset, you shouldn't include this plugin in your Babel config.

 ## Options